-Wood River Refinery ranks in the top 10 percent of approximately 150 refineries in the U.S., based on total crude oil capacity.
+Wood River Refinery ranks in the top 10 percent of approximately 130 refineries in the U.S., based on total crude oil capacity.
 It is located in Roxana, Illinois, approximately 25 kilometers northeast of St. Louis, Missouri.
 Wood River Refinery processes light low-sulphur and heavy high-sulphur crude oil that it receives from North American crude oil pipelines to produce gasoline, diesel and jet fuel, petrochemical feedstock as well as coke and asphalt.
 The gasoline and diesel are transported via pipelines to markets in the upper U.S. Midwest.
 Other products are transported via pipeline, truck, barge and railcar to various markets.

-Wood River Refinery's stated crude oil processing capacity for 2017 was 314,000 gross barrels per day, and was unchanged from 2016.
-Since completing coker construction and start-up of the coker and refinery expansion project, Wood River Refinery increased its total Canadian heavy crude oil processing capacity to 220,000 gross barrels per day.
-In 2017, approximately 60 percent of the crude oil processed at Wood River Refinery consisted of Canadian heavy crude oil, including a significant proportion of high acid crudes.
+Wood River Refinery's stated crude oil processing capacity for 2018 was 314,000 gross barrels per day.
+Due to new maximum demonstrated rates in 2018, Wood River's nameplate oil processing capacity will be increased to 333,000 barrels per day effective January 1, 2019.
+Wood River's total heavy crude oil processing capacity continues to be 220,000 gross barrels per day.
+In 2018, approximately 60 percent of the crude oil processed at Wood River Refinery consisted of Canadian heavy crude oil.